Ofsted Inspection – Supporting our Programme for School Improvement

 - Pupils conduct themselves well around the school and in lessons.
 The school is a safe and caring environment in which pupils show respect for one another.

-Effectiveness of Leadership and Management:
+The effectiveness of Leadership and Management:

 - The new Executive Principal and Principal are already raising pupils’ aspirations and improving standards.
 Staff and pupils are inspired by their determination to improve pupils’ progress rapidly.